Q: Who are we?

 Q: Why are we part of the UAW?

 There have been long discussions among New School students about whether to organize independently or with an established union.
 As active organizers in SENS, we believe that drawing on the experience and resources of the UAW will help give us our best shot at a strong union and a good contract.
 The UAW is actively organizing graduate students across the US, including those at NYU and Columbia University.
 The UAW has a long history of supporting organizing by academic workers in this region, including a 16-year commitment to GSOC/UAW at NYU, where they have just reached an agreement that includes better wages, healthcare and family benefits.

 Q: Who will be bargaining on my behalf?

 Once the union is formed, we will elect a bargaining committee from among student workers.
 That bargaining committee will work with UAW representatives experienced in negotiating contracts like those at NYU.
 A contract will only go into effect after student workers vote to approve what the elected bargaining committee negotiates with The New School.

 Q: I am worried that if we get a pay raise, the administration will cut down the number of positions.

-There is no evidence that organizing unions at other universities has reduced the numbers of jobs.
+There is no evidence from the 65+ campuses that have organized unions at other universities that the numbers of jobs has gone down.

 Q: Does the University have the resources to improve working conditions?